lennvilardi/homeassistant-local-weather-forecast/README.md

 * text prognosis
 * simple temperature forecast
 * extract general weather conditions
-* full english an german support
+* full english and german support (readded italian and added french)

 # Sensors
 Following sensors can be used: